 Drugs and Vice

 The K-9 Unit patrols Wake County, answers calls for service, and responds to requests from patrol units from other agencies.
-Such requests involve the tracking of suspects, missing persons, cadavers, and locating illicit drugs in vehicles, enclosed structures, and outdoor terrain.
+Such requests involve the tracking of suspects, missing persons, cadavers, and locating illicit drugs in vehicles, enclosed structures and outdoor terrain.
 Members of the K-9 unit hold mandatory canine certifications and maintain superior physical condition.
-Each member is responsible for the care of their canine and are expected to respond at a moments notice.
+Each member is responsible for the care of his canine and is expected to respond at a moment's notice.

 Special Response Team

-The SRT unit specializes in the area of high risk entries such as search warrants and felony warrant service, barricaded suspects, and active shooter incidents.
-The SRT unit is on call 24 hours a day to respond to these types of incidents as well as other tactical support operations for the Wake County Sheriff’s Office and other agencies.
-Each member of the SRT unit completed a rigorous try out process and are required maintain exceptional physical condition.
+The SRT unit specializes in the area of high-risk entries, such as search warrants and felony warrant service, barricaded suspects and active shooter incidents.
+The SRT unit is on call 24 hours a day to respond to these types of incidents as well as other tactical support operations for the Wake County Sheriff's Office and other agencies.
+Each member of the SRT unit completed a rigorous tryout process and is required maintain exceptional physical condition.

-The Warrant Unit of the sheriff's office specializes in the service all criminal processes in Wake County.
-Each year the Warrant Unit serves a number of judicial processes such as, Orders for Arrest, Criminal Summons, Governor's Arrest Warrants, and other processes which involve locating and apprehending wanted persons.
-The Warrant Unit also conducts "Round-Ups" of persons eluding capture for such criminal offenses as child support warrants, and sex offender violations.
+The Warrant Unit specializes in the service all criminal processes in Wake County.
+Each year the Warrant Unit serves a number of judicial processes, such as Orders for Arrest, Criminal Summons, Governor's Arrest Warrants, and other processes that involve locating and apprehending wanted persons.
+The Warrant Unit also conducts "Round-Ups" of persons eluding capture for such criminal offenses as child support warrants and sex offender violations.

-Wake County Task Force Members are assigned to Federal Task Forces to jointly investigate criminal activity that extends beyond local and state jurisdictions.
-Such Task Forces include; the United States Marshals Violent Fugitive Task Force, Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), and the Drug Enforcement Administration (DEA).
-As a result of state and federal law enforcement agencies working together, resources are utilized to effectively eradicate the criminal element from Wake County.
+Wake County Sheriff's Office members are assigned to Federal Task Forces to jointly investigate criminal activity that extends beyond local and state jurisdictions.
+Such Task Forces include the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Drug Enforcement Administration (DEA).
+As a result of state and federal law enforcement agencies working together, resources are used to effectively eradicate the criminal element from Wake County.